 So which one to get?

 I would say that if you are visiting Helsinki for a short time, say one to three days, then the Helsinki Card is likely going to be a better option.
-It includes extras like the Canal Cruise and Hop on Hop off bus, plus you can add public transport, making it really useful for your time in the city.
+It includes extras like the Canal Cruise and Hop on Hop off bus, and lets you use public transport to get around, making it really useful for your time in the city.

 If you are going to be in Helsinki for a little longer, or think you will also be visiting museums in other parts of Finland as well, then the Museum Card might make more sense – especially if you are not planning on doing any additional attractions.

 You can read our full review of the Helsinki Card here, and buy it from GetYourGuide here.
 You can buy the museum card here.

 We hope this guide has given you plenty of ideas for things to do in Helsinki.
 As already mentioned, we’ve visited Finland a number of times in both winter and summer.
 From those trips we’ve put together some more content to help you plan your trip.

 - Our detailed review of the Helsinki Card, to help you decide if this is going to be worth buying for your trip.

 - If you’d like an itinerary, we have a guide to what to do for a day in Helsinki